cohalloran1/march-madness/src/output/analysis/matchup_1458_vs_1285.md

 ## Analysis

 Wisconsin (W03) is a major favorite as a much higher seed than Montana (W14).
 Wisconsin has a higher ELO rating (1647 vs 1577), indicating better season-long performance.
 Historically, #3 seeds have won 85.20% of games against #14 seeds in the tournament.
-Wisconsin has the advantage with a 62.04% win probability.
+Wisconsin is the clear favorite with a 85.09% chance to win.

 ## Betting Value Assessment